Charliemowood/atom-guide/README.md

     pip install grip
     ```

-4. Run grip inside the repository where the guide is located:
+4. Run Grip inside the repository where the guide is located:

     ```bash
     grip